Some special solutions to the Hyperbolic NLS equation: Introduction

 \section{Introduction}

-The celebrated cubic Nonlinear Schr\"odinger (NLS) equation is one of the most important equations in nonlinear science \cite{Sulem1999}.
+The celebrated cubic Nonlinear \textsc{Schr\"odinger} (NLS) equation is one of the most important equations in nonlinear science \cite{Sulem1999}.
 For example, it arises in plasma physics \cite{Sen1978} and in normally dispersive optical waveguide arrays modeling \cite{Conti2003, Lahini2007}.
 In the context of water waves the \acs{hNLS} equation is the leading order model of the wave envelope evolution.
 It was derived for the first time by V.~\textsc{Zakharov} (1968) \cite{Zakharov1968} and rediscovered later by several other authors \cite{Chu1970, Hasimoto1972}.
-In one dimension (1-D), the NLS equation for unidirectional water waves is integrable \cite{Zakharov1972} and of focusing type.
+In one dimension ($1-$D), the NLS equation for unidirectional water waves is integrable \cite{Zakharov1972} and of focusing type.
 As a result, a steady or periodic balance of the cubic nonlinearities and wave dispersion can be attained, and this yields the formation of localized traveling waves (solitons) or homoclinic orbits to a plane wave (breathers).
-Analytical solutions for solitons follow via the inverse scattering transform \cite{Zakharov1972, John, Ablowitz1979, Pelinovsky2001a} and breathers can be easily obtained via the Darboux transformation \cite{Osborne2010}.
-The two-dimensional (2-D) propagation of deep water narrowband waves is instead governed by the 2-D Hyperbolic NLS equation \cite{Ablowitz1979, Yuen1982, Sulem1999, Pelinovsky2003}.
+Analytical solutions for solitons follow via the inverse scattering transform \cite{Zakharov1972, John, Ablowitz1979, Pelinovsky2001a} and breathers can be easily obtained via the \textsc{Darboux} transformation \cite{Osborne2010}.
+The two-dimensional ($2-$D) propagation of deep water narrow-band waves is instead governed by the $2-$D \acl{hNLS} equation \cite{Ablowitz1979, Yuen1982, Sulem1999, Pelinovsky2003}.
 In this case, energy can spread along the transversal direction to the main propagation.
-A consequence of this defocusing is that localized traveling waves cannot occur.
+A consequence of this de-focusing is that localized traveling waves cannot occur.
 Indeed, their non-existence was proved in (\cite{Ghidaglia1996a}, see also \cite{Ghidaglia1993}).
-However, this does not exclude the existence of nontrivial \emph{nonlocalized} travelling wave patterns that may arise due to a balance between nonlinearities and wave dispersion in both directions under toric constraints.
+However, this does not exclude the existence of nontrivial \emph{non-localized} travelling wave patterns that may arise due to a balance between nonlinearities and wave dispersion in both directions under toric constraints.
+To our knowledge there is still an open question of global well-posedness of solutions to the Initial Value Problem (IVP) for `large' initial data.
+Taking into account that there are very few analytical results for the hyperbolic NLS equation in contrast to its elliptic counterparts, the numerical approach adopted in our study is very appropriate.